 The Programme included an Introduction by the Film Maker, Juliana Chagas, the live screening of the film and, afterward, an ‘In Conversation’ with Caroline Paige, the first person in the UK to transition while in military service, and two friends, who talked about the issues raised in the film.
 Thank you to our audience for their donations to Trans Revolution and For Life

 Soon we will need to decide – should we request film submissions, with a view to an on the ground Film Festival in early October 2021 or, should we heed the warnings of a further Covid surge in the late Summer/early Autumn and go on-line.
 Or something else?
 Watch this space!

 We’ll try to keep abreast of what is going on queer cinema wise.
-On the ground venues will not open until at least April 12th – so as we become aware of online films of interest we’ll put them on this site – here.
+On the ground, venues have started to reopen in Shropshire since May 17th.
+As we become aware of films of interest we’ll continue to put them on this site – here.